smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 {% endhighlight %}

 Here the values of `x0` and `y0` are taken from the stack memory.
-You may notice that this time 2 floating point values are passed to printf, hence the value 2 stored in `eax`.
+You may notice that this time 2 floating point values are passed to `printf`, hence the value 2 stored in `eax`.

 This code can already be tested to verify that the different values of `x0` (in range [-2., 0.47]) and `y0` (in range [-1.12, 1.12]) are displayed at each iteration.

 ### The `test_convergence` function

 Now that the main function is in place, it is time to write the convergence function.
-For each different couple of (x0, y0) values, we will perform some number of iteration in order to decide if the initial values converge or not, indicating whether the initial point belongs to the Mandelbrot set or not.
+For each different couple of (x0, y0) values, this function will perform some number of iterations in order to decide if, for the initial values, it converges or not, indicating whether the initial point belongs to the Mandelbrot set.

 <div class="code_frame"> x86 assembly | test_convergence function </div>
 {% highlight nasm linenos %}
-; test if a point converge in the mandelbrot set
+; test if a point converges in the Mandelbrot set
 ; param x0: xmm0
 ; param y0: xmm1
 ; return a boolean in ax